 |

 In Cuba books were my window to the outside world, the world beyond the repressive communist government I found myself living under.
 It was about that time that I fell in love with fairy tales.
 They gave me permission to dream impossible dreams...of one day being able to live in a land where freedom was a reality.
 I left Cuba when I was 12 years old and my parents and us 6 girls went to live in New Jersey.
-I wrote a little bit more about this when posting to the CCF site the keynote address Tad Williams gave at this year's Hugo Awards Ceremony.
-I titled the introduction as: "Science Fiction Writers...Dream Forward." [
+I wrote a little bit more about this when posting to the CCF site the keynote address Tad Williams gave at a Hugo Awards Ceremony.
+I titled the introduction as: "Science Fiction Writers...Dream Forward," as those were the very words Williams used in his talk. [

 Top of Page]